stereoabuse/Advent-of-Code-2020/README.md

 Problem itself was straightforward.
 Start looping through row and column indexes by the slope and check each time if it has a `#`.
 Another Python index error today where I swapped rows and columns in the slope for a few minutes before catching it.

 ### [Day 04](solutions/day_04.py)
 Finished part 1 in 360th place.
 Part 2 ... not so lucky.
 There turned out to be missing an edge case where `(?!\S)` was needed at the end of `r'(pid:\d{9})'` to stop a 10-digit pid getting through.
-So that took me a couple hours, a meal, and a full night of sleep to find.
+That took me a couple hours, a meal, and a full night of sleep to find.
 Adding regex-fu to goals now.